Contents

 Type V: The via is completely filled with conductive or non-conductive material.
 This avoids the contamination of the copper walls.
 Planarization of the surface is required if you opt for this type of filling.

-Type VI (a): The via is completely filled and covered with LPI solder mask on one side.
+Type VI (a): The via is completely filled and covered with an LPI solder mask on one side.
 It reduces the risk of voids on the surface of the filled hole.

-Type VI (b): Here, the via is completely filled and the solder mask covers both sides of the plated hole.
+Type VI (b): Here, the via is completely filled, and the solder mask covers both sides of the plated hole.

-Type VII: The filled via is capped with a secondary metalized coating on both sides.
-This is mostly used for via-in-pad and stacking of microvias in HDI boards.
 Creating a strong adhesion between the metal coating, filling, and copper pad can be an issue.
 If the via is not filled or the metal coating is thin, it can cause dimples on the surface.
 The air trapped in the dimples can cause issues during PCB assembly.

 All of the above via types have their own drawbacks.
 Always consider your manufacturer’s recommendations before deciding on the type.
 Type-VII is popularly used in via-in-pad and HDI boards with stacked microvias.
 Here, the filled via is capped with a secondary metalized coating on both sides.